mrazomej/phd/docs/src/chapter_02/section_04_model.md

 A repressor has an active conformation (red, left column) and an inactive conformation (purple, right column), with the energy difference between these two states given by $\Delta \varepsilon_{AI}$.
-The inducer (blue circle) at concentration $c$ is capable of binding to the repressor with dissociation constants $K_A$ in the active state and $K_I$ in the inactive state.
+The inducer (blue circle) at concentration $c$ can bind to the repressor with dissociation constants $K_A$ in the active state and $K_I$ in the inactive state.
 The eight states for a dimer with $n=2$ inducer binding sites are shown along with the sums of the active and inactive states.](ch2_fig02){#fig:ch2_fig02 short-caption="States and weights for the simple repression motif."}

 Thermodynamic models of transcription [@Ackers1982; @Buchler2003; @Vilar2003;
 @Bintu2005; @Bintu2005a; @Kuhlman2007; @Daber2011a; @Garcia2011c; @Brewster2014;